auryan898/auryan898.github.io/work_blog/_posts/2019-04-21-work-minervaclient.md

 <hr>
 Here is a working demo of Minervaclient as a command shell.
-A quick example to run is `search -term FALL2019 Math-133 --lecture-only`.
+A quick example to run is `search --term FALL2019 Math-133 --lecture-only`.

 <iframe src="https://minervaclientdemo.ryanau.repl.run/"></iframe>